Constitution of Illinois

 The Constitution of the State of Illinois is the governing document of the state of Illinois.
-There have been four Illinois Constitutions, with the fourth version adopted in 1970.
+There have been four Illinois Constitutions, with the fourth and current version adopted in 1970.
 That constitution is referred to as the "Constitution of Illinois of 1970" or less formally as the "1970 Constitution" even though there have been amendments to it after 1970.
 Important features of the 1970 Constitution include the creation of home rule powers for larger municipalities and other units of local government.

 Text

 The 1970 Constitution has a preamble and 14 articles.

 Preamble

 The preamble of the 1970 Constitution is as follows:

 We, the People of the State of Illinois—grateful to Almighty God for the civil, political and religious liberty which He has permitted us to enjoy and seeking His blessing upon our endeavors—in order to provide for the health, safety and welfare of the people; maintain a representative and orderly government; eliminate poverty and inequality; assure legal, social and economic justice; provide opportunity for the fullest development of the individual; insure domestic tranquility; provide for the common defense; and secure the blessings of freedom and liberty to ourselves and our posterity—do ordain and establish this Constitution for the State of Illinois.